debowin/paradise-gl/README.md

 # paradise-gl
 Computer Graphics Final Project - Paradise: Forest and Water Simulation.
+Inspired by the wonderful tutorial series https://www.youtube.com/playlist?list=PLRIWtICgwaX23jiqVByUs0bqhnalNTNZh by ThinMatrix with several additions of my own.

 ## Setup Instructions
 * Add the JARs under lib/jars to your project's libraries.
 This includes LWJGL, SlickUtils and PNGDecoder.